Strategic bombing: Interwar period

 During the interwar period (1919–1939), the use of aerial bombing was developed as part of British foreign policy in its colonies, with Hugh Trenchard as its leading proponent, Sir Charles Portal, Sir Arthur Harris, and Sidney Bufton.
 The Trenchard School theories were successfully put into action in Mesopotamia (modern-day Iraq) where RAF bombers used high-explosive bombs and strafing runs against Arab forces.
-The techniques of so-called "Air Control" included also target marking and locating, as well as formation flying.
+The techniques of so-called "Air Control" also included target marking and locating, as well as formation flying.
 Arthur Harris, a young RAF squadron commander (later nicknamed "Bomber"), reported after a mission in 1924, "The Arab and Kurd now know what real bombing means, in casualties and damage.
 They know that within 45 minutes a full-sized village can be practically wiped out and a third of its inhabitants killed or injured".

-Despite such statements, in reality, RAF forces took great care when striking at targets.
-RAF directives stressed:
+On an official level, RAF directives stressed:

 A statement clearly pointed out that the ability of aircraft to inflict punishment could be open to abuse:

-In strikes over Yemen in over a six-month period, sixty tons of bombs were dropped in over 1,200 cumulative flying hours.
+In British strikes over Yemen in over a six-month period, sixty tons of bombs were dropped in over 1,200 cumulative flying hours.
 By August 1928, total losses in ground fighting and air attack, on the Yemeni side, were 65 killed or wounded (one RAF pilot was killed and one airman wounded).
 Between the wars the RAF conducted 26 separate air operations within the Aden Protectorate.
 The majority were conducted in response to persistent banditry or to restore the Government's authority.
 Excluding operations against Yemeni forces—which had effectively ceased by 1934—a total of twelve deaths were attributed to air attacks conducted between 1919 and 1939.
 Bombing as a military strategy proved to be an effective and efficient way for the British to police their Middle East protectorates in the 1920s.
 Fewer men were required as compared to ground forces.

 Pre-war planners, on the whole, vastly overestimated the damage bombers could do, and underestimated the resilience of civilian populations.
 Jingoistic national pride played a major role: for example, at a time when Germany was still disarmed and France was Britain's only European rival, Trenchard boasted, "the French in a bombing duel would probably squeal before we did".
 At the time, the expectation was any new war would be brief and very brutal.
-A British Cabinet planning document in 1938 predicted that, if war with Germany broke out, 35% of British homes would be hit by bombs in the first three weeks.
+Chamberlain believed the German air force could devastate vulnerable British cities and military bases.
 This type of expectation would justify the appeasement of Hitler in the late 1930s.